JohnSwiftC/gameproxy/README.md

 # Build

-Build with `cargo build --release`, or as highly reccomended, use as part of a Docker compose stack with NGINX.
+Build with `cargo build --release`.

+When executing, ensure your current working directory is that of the `connect.html` file.

 # Usage